sara-nl/PRACE-intro-dl/README.md

 For Windows users, we recommend to connect via ssh using [MobaXterm](https://mobaxterm.mobatek.net/) or, on Windows 10, using the [native bash environment](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)

+## Before you connect to Cartesius

+Please check your email inbox for a message with your access credentials and follow the instructions to connect to the user portal, so that you can accept the usage agreement and change your password.

 ## Connect to Cartesius

 To connect to Cartesius, please open a terminal and use the following command: